 Substitution Options for Vegan Quiche Recipe

-For the fillings: Feel free to load this up with your favorite fillings.
-Chopped broccoli or spinach would be lovely.
-Sub walnut sausage or your favorite plant-based breakfast meat for the ham if you wish.
+For the delicious quiche fillings: Feel free to load this up with your favorite fillings.
+There are so many different ways you can do this!
+Chopped broccoli, halved tomatoes, fresh basil, or sun-dried tomatoes would be lovely.
+A vegan spinach quiche is always a winner.
+Sub walnut sausage or your favorite vegan bacon for the seitan ham if you wish.
 And a bit of vegan cheese is nice too!

 For the onion / garlic: Feel free to sub red onion for the yellow/white onion.
 If you don’t have fresh garlic, you can sub 2 tsp minced garlic from a jar!